MARDI GRAS MAMBO

 Course and Rules of the Road

-What is the time limit for the marathon?
+What is the time limit for the RACE?

-City permits limit the race time to a 4 hour time limit.
-The course will be closed at a 18:00 minute/mile pace.
+Participants need to maintain an 18:00 minute/mile pace to meet course cut-off times.
 No race services including medical, aid stations or traffic control are available beyond this pace.

 Finishing the race by 11:00 a.m. means maintaining an average pace of 18:00 minute/mile.
 The race course is opened to traffic on a rolling schedule as participants make their way to the finish.
 In order to ensure safety, a Sweep Vehicle and Van follow the race route to pick-up participants who are unable to maintain this pace on a consistent basis.
 Participants are required to board the Sweep Van when so instructed by Race Officials.
 Course Marshals are instructed to retrieve bibs of all participants who refuse to board the van when instructed to do so.